codenvibes/CLOUD/OCI/ORACLE CLOUD INFRASTRUCTURE FOUNDATIONS.md

 ### Availability Domains

-One or more fault tolerant data centers located within a region but connected to eachother by a low latency high bandwidth network
+One or more fault tolerant data centers located within a region but connected to each other by a low latency high bandwidth network.

+## Fault Domains

+A grouping of hardware and infrastructure withi

 ---